honeymoon_bridge.jpg

 What are they going to do with this place?

 A lot of work has gone into preserving Santanoni since it formally became a historic area in 2000.
 Since the 1990s, approximately two million dollars of grant, state, municipal, and private funds have gone into stabilizing the historic buildings at Santanoni, including the Gate Lodge, Farm, and Main Camp.
-The plan is to continue maintaining the buildings, gradually opening more areas to the public, and providing more interpretation of the site to the public, along with offering more events and programs.
+More information about this effort can be found here.

 There are no plans to turn the camp into an eco-lodge or hotel, retreat center, or other facility.
 Santanoni is the only public Adirondack Great Camp, and the plan is to keep it that way – a welcoming destination and retreat just as it always has been.